Baseduli/Portfolio/README.md

 The images under "Work" are all links.
 As of right now the only peace of work I have up is the Horiseon site, that link will open a new tab bringing you to the site.
 The other two images are place holders, hovering over will make the mouse ready to click a link.
 All these work boxes are created to display flex and be spaced evenly on the page.

 The footer has my contact information created in a unordered list, but the bullet points were removed.
 The email is formatted to add my email into a new email for you to mail to.
+The Github link will link to my github page which has my public repositories available to view.

 Had trouble with the @media section below so current version of portfolio is not resizing correctly to corresponding screen size.
 Commented out the section that isn't working for @media.